Startseite

 Join us, listen closely.

-Episode 1: Can you listen like a beginner?
+EPISODE 1: Can you listen like a beginner?

 For 43 minutes, professional cellist Melody Giron plays Johann Sebastian Bach’s Cello Suite No.1 in G Major.
 Or rather – she plays parts of its prelude, over and over, searching for her tone.
 The ending never arrives.
 The beginning returns again and again, maintaining a state of perpetual preparation.
 Listen with us to Cally Spooner’s DEAD TIME (Melody’s Warm Up), 2022.
 Will you unlearn the melody?
 Can you listen like a beginner?